 - ½ teaspoon vanilla extract

-- In a small bowl, combine lemon juice and cornstarch.
+- In a small bowl, combine the lemon juice and cornstarch.
 Pour mixture over puréed strawberries and process until smooth.

 - Press mixture through a fine-mesh sieve into a small saucepan.
 Discard seeds and pulp.

 - Bring mixture to a simmer over medium heat.
 Stir constantly and cook until somewhat thickened.